borgmatic-collective/borgmatic/docs/reference/configuration/runtime-directory.md

 You can see the runtime directory path that borgmatic selects by running with `--verbosity 2` and looking for `Using runtime directory` in the output.

-Regardless of the runtime directory selected, borgmatic stores its files within a `borgmatic` subdirectory of the runtime directory.
-Additionally, in the case of `TMPDIR`, `TEMP`, and the hard-coded `/tmp`, borgmatic creates a randomly named subdirectory in an effort to reduce path collisions in shared system temporary directories.
+Regardless of the runtime directory selected, borgmatic stores its files within a randomly named subdirectory (starting with `borgmatic-`) in the runtime directory in an effort to prevent unintentional runtime file reuse across borgmatic runs.

+<span class="minilink minilink-addedin">Prior to version 2.1.8</span> The
+randomly named subdirectory was only created in the case of `TMPDIR`, `TEMP`, and the hard-coded `/tmp`.

 <span class="minilink minilink-addedin">Prior to version 1.9.0</span>
 borgmatic created temporary streaming database dumps within the `~/.borgmatic`